AwardOfSky/Held-Karp/README.md

 # Held-Karp

-A Java implementation of the Held Karp Algorithm
+A Java implementation of the Held Karp Algorithm.

 <h2><b>Algorithm:</b></h2>
 <p>Held Karp is a dynamic programming algorithm used to effciently solve the Travelling Salesman Problem.